hesusruiz/PrivacyCredentials/docs/hcertx/overview.md

-# Relationship with EU Digital COVID Certificate
+# Overview

-We could say that PrivacyCredentials is a blockchain-based implementation of the EU Digital COVID Certificates (EUDCC) specification.
+The standard EU Digital COVID Credential system (HCERT) is not based on blockchain (at least for the moment).

-The meaning of this sentence is multiple.
+The PrivacyCredentials system includes a blockchain-based implementation of the EU Digital COVID Certificates (EUDCC) specification called HCERTX which is an extension interoperable with the HCERT specification

-On one hand, it means that the system is interoperable with the EU Digital COVID Certificates:
+The meaning of the above sentence is multiple.
+On the one hand, it means that the system is interoperable with the EU Digital COVID Certificates:

 - The PrivacyCredentials wallet can scan and store any EUDCC QR code, and can coexist with credentials in other formats (e.g., W3C VC).
 - The wallet can display the human-readable information of a stored EUDCC, including its QR code in EUDCC format so it can be verified by any compatible verifier.